dslatkin/dotfiles/README.md

 }
 ```

-If you sync your VS Code settings, `dotfile.*` settings are excluded from sync
+If you sync your VS Code settings, `dotfile.*` settings are excluded
 by default.
-To fix this, add this setting:
+To fix this, add this setting to revert that:

 ```json
 {